 What project are you looking forward to next?

-Not sure.
-I would have to say any project that allows us to put our creative talents to work like this one did.
+Any project that allows us to put our creative talents to work like this one did.